Ireland

 Baptisia australis

-Baptisia originates from North America, belongs to the pea family (Fabaceae), and visually resembles lupine – the bigleaf lupine.
-However, unlike lupine, it doesn't suffer from fungal diseases and isn't as appealing to slugs.
-In addition to its blue flowers, the large pods that adorn the plant long after flowering are also interesting.
-North American Indians used baptisia roots to disinfect wounds and reduce fever, and the leaves for dyeing fabrics.
-Patience is key with baptisia; it takes some time to fully establish and develop a robust root system adapted to survive long periods of drought and fires.
+Baptisia comes from North America, belongs to the legume family, and resembles lupine in appearance.
+Unlike lupine, however, it does not suffer from fungal diseases and does not taste as good to slugs.
+Besides the blue flowers, the large pods that adorn the plant long after flowering are interesting.
+North American Indians used Baptisia roots to disinfect wounds and lower fever, and leaves to dye fabrics.
+With Baptisia, patience is most important; it takes some time to fully establish and create a massive root system adapted to survive long periods of drought and fire.
 Then it is very long-lived.
 It was chosen as the Perennial of the Year for the 2019 season.

 Sold Out